Need to talk? Call 1800 882 436.

 Key facts

-• Microcephaly is a rare condition that happens when your brain grows abnormally.
+• Microcephaly is a rare condition that happens when your baby’s brain grows differently.

-• There are many different causes of microcephaly.
+• There are many different causes of microcephaly — some of which can be prevented.

-• If you catch Zika virus while pregnant you might pass the infection on to your unborn baby.
-This can cause health problems for your baby, including microcephaly.
+• If you catch Zika virus while pregnant, this can cause microcephaly for your baby.

 What is microcephaly?

-Microcephaly is associated with mild to severe developmental delays and disability.
-It is only reported in 1 in 10,000 babies in Australia.
+Microcephaly is only reported in about 1 in 10,000 babies in Australia.

-Your baby can be born with microcephaly, or it can develop in their first few years of life.
+Your baby can be born with microcephaly, or it can happen in their first few years of life.

 What are the symptoms of microcephaly?